Middle Grade Fantasy

 I’m a middle school English teacher, mom of two teenagers, married to a scientist.
 Outside of work and family I write, sing old jazz songs, and get outside as much as I can.
 I’m a lifelong book addict who started writing her own a few years back.

 I love good writing in any genre, although lately I’m reading mostly fantasy.
-Maggie Stiefvater (especially Scorpio Races and the Raven Cycle), Gregory Maguire (love Egg & Spoon), Naomi Novik (everything).
+The Hazel Wood and its sequel, Maggie Stiefvater (especially Scorpio Races and the Raven Cycle), Gregory Maguire (love Egg & Spoon), Naomi Novik (everything).
 I started my current MG fantasy out of longing for Terry Pratchett’s witches after he died–my main character gets taken in by some fierce old women.
 Other authors…Jane Gardam makes me swoon.
 Love Kelly Barnhill, The Trees by Ali Shaw, Markus Zusak (especially I Am the Messenger).

 Novels written in verse (not sure why I’m a-verse to these), homophobia, anything too preachy or religious.

-CINDIK AND THE UNDERCURRENT is a 60,000 word middle grade fantasy in the vein of The Witch’s Boy, by Kelly Barnhill, and Grayling’s Song, by Jane Yolen, with a nod to Terry Pratchett’s incomparable witches.
+CINDIK AND THE UNDERCURRENT is a 60,000-word upper middle grade fantasy in the vein of The Girl Who Drank the Moon, by Kelly Barnhill, and Jinx, by Sage Blackwood, with a nod to Terry Pratchett’s incomparable witches.
+At this year’s SCBWI Oktoberfest in Northern California, it was a finalist for Best in Show.

-They’d buried Father in the town center, alongside the other dead, marked with stacks of stone.
-Father thrived on talk and laughter, and Cindik hated thinking of him alone and suffocated under rocks.
-So she spent her free hours keeping him company, sitting or lying next to his grave.
-With her face pressed to the ground, she watched new grass spring out of the warming earth, watered by her tears.
-She brought seeds and dug holes with her fingers to plant them, then waited and watched the seedlings uncurl under the sun.
+A fever swept through their tiny town that winter.
+They’d buried Cindik’s father alongside the other dead, marked with stacks of stone.
+Cindik hated thinking of him alone and suffocated under rocks.
+She spent her free hours keeping him company, sitting or lying next to his grave.
+With her face pressed to the ground, she watched new grass spring out of the warming earth.
+She pushed seeds into the dirt with her fingers and watched the seedlings uncurl under the sun.

 Also in the works: a “realistic” middle grade fiction about size and voice, with the terrible working title “Take up Space”.